-A rowhouse and adjacent lot on Sampsonia Way will soon become
+A rowhouse and adjacent lot on Sampsonia Way will soon become The Mattress Factory's

 third exhibit space in the Northside.